-The Flash Crash: The Impact of High Frequency Trading on an Electronic Market
+The Flash Crash: High-Frequency Trading in an Electronic Market

-Keywords: High Frequency Trading, Algorithmic Trading, Flash Crash, Liquidity, Volatility, Price Impact, May 6
+Keywords: High-Frequency, High Frequency Trading, Algorithmic Trading, Flash Crash, Liquidity, Volatility, Price Impact, May 6, Intermediation, Market Making

 JEL Classification: G12, G13, G18, G28

 Suggested Citation: Suggested Citation